Bi-Frobenius quantum complete intersections with permutation antipodes: Acting with

 5pt

-The equalities given in this section will be used later, and they are of independent interest.
-The reader could also skip this section first, and then check them when they are used.
+The equations we present here will be referenced later and are of independent interest.
+The reader may choose to skip this section initially and refer to it later when necessary.